interledger/rfcs/00XX-bilateral-transfer-protocol/00XX-bilateral-transfer-protocol.md

 3. **Length Prefix**: A 1-byte (if under 128) or 2-byte value, containing the
 combined length of the packet-specific data and protocol data sections.

-4. **Packet-Specific Data:** Fields specific to the type of CLP packet.
+4. **Packet-Specific Data:** Fields specific to the type of BTP packet.
 Variable length.

 5. **Sub-Protocol Count:** Variable-length integer containing the number of